All Episodes

 Who do you think you are?

-We know that's not gonna happen.
+We know that's not going to happen.

 But that would be the intellectually honest thing to happen.

-Whoever is out there, either monitoring this program or whoever is taking transcripts of this program and editing them and giving them to Baghdad Jim McDermott or Jim Moran so they can head up there and make statements about me on the floor of the House.
+And by the way, whoever is out there might be Media Matters, it might be somebody on Jim Moran's staff, Congressman from Virginia, whoever is out there either monitoring this program or whoever is taking transcripts of this program and editing them and giving them to Baghdad, Jim McDermott, or Jim Moran so they can head up there and make statements about me on the floor of the House.

 Please hear this.

-All the armed robberies against small businesses are encouraged by left-wing hate mongers like Jim Moran.
+To Congressman Moran, I say, all the armed robberies against small businesses are encouraged by left-wing hate mongers like Jim Moran.

 They're always trashing businessmen.

-They're always trashing capitalism, they are always trashing corporations, always talking about how these people are ripping off the American people, about how they're abusing the American people.
+They are always trashing corporations, always talking about how these people are ripping off the American people, about how they're abusing the American people.

 Jim Moran and his ilk are encouraging people to steal, to rob, to threaten their fellow citizens, and hold them responsible for this kind of crime.

-What about you and all of your rhetoric, your entire career, anti-business, anti-military, anti-big oil, anti-Walmart, anti-big drug, you name it.
+What about you and all of your rhetoric your entire career, anti-business, anti-military, anti-big oil, anti-Walmart, anti-big drug, you name it.

 Is there any wonder, Mr. Moran, why there's so much hate in this country?

-And your colleagues in the House and the Senate and everywhere else Democrats are found.
+It's because of people like you and your colleagues in the House and the Senate and everywhere else Democrats are found.

 You've been ginning up hatred against private sector entrepreneurs, businessmen, and individuals for as long as I've been alive.